 The National Herald (TNH) does not disclose ownership.
 Revenue is derived through advertising and subscription fees.

 Analysis / Bias

 In review, The National Herald (TNH) publishes interviews with Greek politicians such as here.
-Headlines are moderately emotional in a tone such as this “Second Open Letter to President Donald Trump”.
-The article is urging Donald Trump to phone Erdogan to reverse his decision to turn Hagia Sophia into a mosque.
-There is also a first letter “Open Letter from A. Diamataris to President Trump” with a quote that reads “You will earn the gratitude of countless Christians in the United States and internationally.
+Headlines are moderately emotional in a tone such as this “Second Open Letter to President Donald Trump.”
+The article is urging former President Donald Trump to phone Erdogan to reverse his decision to turn Hagia Sophia into a mosque.
+There is also a first letter, “Open Letter from A. Diamataris to President Trump,” with a quote that reads, “You will earn the gratitude of countless Christians in the United States and internationally.
 And you will have done both what is right and what is just and also, for God’s sake, tell him not to dare disturb the Ecumenical Patriarchate and the Hellenes of the City.”

-The National Herald (TNH) covers the Trump Administration in a positive tone such as this “Three Greek-Americans Honored by President Trump, Talk to TNH” and establishment Democrats negatively “Hillary, Go Home”.
+The National Herald (TNH) covers the former Trump Administration in a positive tone, such as this “Three Greek-Americans Honored by President Trump, Talk to TNH” and establishment Democrats negatively “Hillary, Go Home.”
 Further, some stories pertaining to US politics are covered through credible sources such as the Associated Press and Reuters.
-In general news, reporting appears factual, but with poor sourcing techniques that do not utilize hyperlinks as well as a strong right-leaning editorial bias.
+In general, news reporting appears factual but with poor sourcing techniques that do not utilize hyperlinks and a strong right-leaning editorial bias.

 Failed Fact Checks